 Agents can perform all of their tasks and use all communication channels in one browser window.
 It’s very convenient and frees up a lot of time.

-Smart IVR (Interactive Voice Response), speech synthesis and recognition, AI-based functionality, voice bots and many other tools are available to you out of the box.
+Smart IVR (interactive voice response), speech synthesis and recognition, AI-based functionality, voice bots, and many other tools are available to you right out of the box.

-When experiencing an issue, you can always expect help from your vendor’s support team and experts.
+When experiencing an issue, you can always expect help from your vendor’s experts and support team.

-Since all development is on the provider, you can hardly participate in making big changes.
-You can customize the system to a certain extent, but customization options are limited.
+Since all development is on the provider, you can participate in making big changes in a limited fashion.
+You can customize the system to a certain extent, but customization options are restricted.